OfficialMarvin/IWT/README.md

 # IWT
 Illegal Wildlife Trade ///
-First DBSCAN requires kenya-locations.csv and kenya-data.csv ///
+First DBSCAN requires country-locations.csv and country-data.csv ///
-KenyaChargedPoints.xlsx is created by manually updated "# people charged" from source URL and a GIS Spatial join of data points with kenya WRI urban shapefile data
+KenyaChargedPoints.xlsx/SA_Pnts is created by manually updated "# people charged" from source URL and a GIS Spatial join of data points with urban shapefile data found online ///